simoninireland/epydemic/doc/glossary.rst

 .. glossary::

    addition-deletion process
-      A process that adds and removes nodes from a network.
+      A :term:`process` that adds and removes nodes from a network.
 The usual model :cite:`AdditionDeletionNetworks` adds nodes at a
       constant rate and with constant degree, removes nodes randomly at a constant rate, and connects new nodes to existing nodes according